A GUIDE TO MANAGED OFFICES IN LONDON & ACROSS THE UK

 However, if you need a working space that allows you to get straight down to work, then a serviced office is probably more suitable.
 Taking this option means you also get a reception area, added business services and all the office infrastructure already in place.

-Looking for managed office space?
+Looking for managed office space in London or across the UK?
 At Prime Office Search we have a variety of flexible office spaces available to suit all business sizes and requirements.
-Browse our office spaces online or call us on 08004337888 and one of our experienced consultants will help you find the ideal office space for your business.
+Browse our managed office spaces in London and across the UK online or call us on 08004337888 and one of our experienced consultants will help you find the ideal office space for your business.